Important medical facts about Prader-Willi syndrome

 Patients might be at increased risk of respiratory problems.
 Hypotonia, weak chest muscles, and sleep apnoea (both obstructive and central) are among possible complicating factors.
 Significant snoring needs evaluation for obstructive sleep apnoea.

-Adverse reactions to medication
+Adverse Reactions to Medications

 People with PWS may have unusual reactions to standard dosages of medications.
 Use extreme caution in giving medications, especially those that may cause sedation; prolonged and exaggerated responses have been reported.
 The presence of obesity may also affect appropriate dosing.

-Skin lesions and bruising
+Skin Lesions and Bruising

 One-page printable version